Instillagel is a sterile gel containing a local anaesthetic and antiseptic presented in a sterile package.

 The gel comes in disposable syringes each containing either 6ml or 11ml.

 Instillagel is used when putting a tube or instrument into a body cavity.
-It contains a local anaesthetic to prevent pain and antiseptics to reduce the risk of infection getting in, while lubricating to make the process smooth.
+It contains a local anaesthetic to prevent pain and antiseptics to reduce the risk of infection.
+It also provides lubrication to ease this process.

 Tell the person preparing to use the gel if any of the following applies to you:

-- If you know that you are allergic or hypersensitive to E216 and E218 (also called parabens) or any of the other ingredients
+- If you are allergic (hypersensitive) to lidocaine, chlorhexidine, methyl hydroxybenzoate, propyl hydrobenzonate or any of other ingredients of Instillagel

 Care should be taken when using Instillagel:-